annaorteu/wrath/README.md

 ## Input files

-The input necessary is a genome file in fasta format and a list of the sample bam files that need to be analysed including their paths.
+The input necessary is a reference genome  in fasta format and a list of the sample bam files that need to be analysed including their paths.

 Like:
 ```